The Special Collectors Edition

-The Special Collectors Edition is a collection of B-sides by Blur, released in Japan in 1994.
+The Special Collectors Edition is a collection of B-sides by Blur, released on CD in Japan in 1994.

+It received a limited worldwide release on vinyl for Record Store Day 2023.

 The B-sides are from singles from the albums Leisure, Modern Life Is Rubbish and Parklife.
 The last track is not a B-side but actually a recording of fans singing "Bank Holiday" at Narita Airport, Tokyo.